inertia7/timeSeries_sp500_R/README.md

 	Sys.setenv("plotly_username"="userName")
 	Sys.setenv("plotly_api_key"="d1X4Hrmbe")

-From here you will be able to publish your ggplotly visuals by running (for example our ggplot2 object is called timeSeriesPlot):
+From here you will be able to publish your ggplotly visuals by running (our ggplot2 object is called timeSeriesPlot for this example):

 	plotly_POST(timeSeriesPlot, filename = "timeSeriesPlot")